-1. In the Fastly web interface, define a health check (/guides/basic-configuration/health-checks-tutorial) and assign it to the primary origin server.

-- Copy the boilerplate VCL from our guide on mixing Fastly VCL with custom VCL (/guides/vcl/mixing-and-matching-fastly-vcl-with-custom-vcl), and paste it into a new file. - 3.
-Replace the vcl recv sub with:
+- 1. In the Fastly web interface, define a health check (/guides/basic-configuration /working-with-health-checks) and assign it to the primary origin server. - 2.
+Copy the boilerplate VCL from our guide on mixing Fastly VCL with custom VCL (/guides/vcl/mixing-and-matching-fastly-vcl-with-custom-vcl), and paste it into a new file. - 3.
+Replace the vcl_recv sub with: